-The management flow is :
+The management flow is:

 - In the Fabric Services System:

 - 1. Create a Workload VPN and one or more bridged subnets within it using the Fabric Services System intent-based REST API or UI.

-- 2. Obtain the UUIDs of these resource.
+- 2. Obtain the UUIDs of these resources.

-For this example, we will assume that the Workload VPN has the UUID 410559942890618880 and the subnet within it has the UUID 410560233203564544.
+For this example, we will assume that the Workload VPN has the name VMware Workload and UUID 410559942890618880 and the subnet within it has the name VMware Subnet and UUID 410560233203564544.

-- In VMware:

-- 1. Create a dvSwitch.

-- Specify a custom attribute "FSSWorkloadEVPNID" on that dvSwitch, and set it to the UUID of the previously created Workload VPN in the Fabric Services System.
-In our example, that would be 410559942890618880.

-- 3. Create a dvPortGroup.

-- Specify a custom attribute FSSSubnetID on that dvPortGroup and set it to the UUID of the operatorprecreated subnet in the Fabric Services System.
-In this example, that would be 410560233203564544.
+- In VMware: - 1.
+Create a dvSwitch. - 2.
+Two options are available to specify a custom attribute on the dvSwitch: - a.
+Specify a custom attribute "FSSWorkloadEVPNID" on that dvSwitch, and set it to the UUID of the previously created Workload VPN in the Fabric Services System.
+In our example, that would be 410559942890618880. - b.
+Specify a custom attribute "FSSWorkloadEVPNName" on that dvSwitch, and set it to the name of the previously created Workload VPN in the Fabric Services System.
+In our example, that would be VMware Workload. - 3.
+Create a dvPortGroup. - 4.
+Two options are available to specify a custom attribute on the dvPortgroup: - a.
+Specify a custom attribute "FSSSubnetID" on that dvPortGroup and set it to the UUID of the operator-precreated subnet in the Fabric Services System.
+In this example, that would be 410560233203564544. - b.
+Specify a custom attribute "FSSSubnetName" on that dvPortGroup and set it to the name of the operator-precreated subnet in the Fabric Services System.
+In this example, that would be VMware Subnet.